top of page

 About Angie

 I’m a certified C-IAYT Yoga Therapist with a Diploma in Yoga Therapy from the Vancouver School of Healing Arts (VSOHA).
-My own journey with yoga began 16 years ago as a gentle way to release tension and manage the ongoing effects of anxiety.
-Over time, I came to understand yoga not just as movement, but as a powerful tool for healing - one that supports the whole person: body, mind, and nervous system.
+My relationship with yoga began 16 years ago as a gentle way to release tension and navigate the ongoing effects of anxiety.
+Over time, the practice grew into a way of understanding people - how we heal, how we relate, and how our nervous systems respond to the world around us.
+That understanding now guides everything I offer, and continues to be the thread that informs everything I build and offer through Cedar Coast Collective.

 Angie sitting cross-legged outdoors in a forest setting, smiling, wearing a black tank top and pants, with a floral tattoo